 #77 VALTTERI BOTTAS

-After four strong seasons at Williams, Valtteri Bottas stepped up to the championship winning Mercedes team in 2017.
-His début season at the top tier brought him three wins and a plethora of podiums, but the final link was missing and the Finn was unable to challenge for the title.
-Will he up his game in 2018?
+After four strong seasons at Williams, Valtteri Bottas stepped up to the championship-winning Mercedes team in 2017.
+His début season at the top tier brought him three wins and a plethora of podiums but his second year with Mercedes was more frustrating, with the Finn failing to take a single victory.

 |Full Name||Valtteri Viktor Bottas|